 How Meditation Works

 While originally, meditation was used as a way to deepen your connection and relationship with sacred and mystical forces of life, some people today use it to relax, reduce their stress levels, and enhance the effectiveness of their immune systems.
-At Heart Center Transformational Acupuncture it is my hope to help you return to the deeper context of meditation.
+At Heart Centered Transformational Wellness it is our hope to help you return to the deeper context of meditation.